droidfanat/ddns/README.md

 Docker DNS Server
 ==============
 This is an Authoritative DNS Server written in pure PHP.
-It will listen to DNS request on the default port (Default: port 53) and give answers about any domain that it has DNS records for.
+It will listen to DNS request on the default port (Default: port 53) and give answers about any domain that it has DNS records for and perform the role of proxy.
-This class can be used to give DNS responses dynamically based on your pre-existing PHP code.

 Supported Record Types
 ====================